 Here’s a big-time easy, favorite recipe for grilled Cilantro Chicken.
 This is simply marinated chicken that is grilled and topped with a sweet sauce.
-Watch the video showing you how to make this, then scroll to the bottom of this post to print out the complete recipe so you can make it at home.
+Watch the video in the post showing you how to make this, then scroll all the way to the bottom of this post to print out a clean copy of the complete recipe so you can make it at home.

 Let me tell you a little story about cilantro.
 I was once a hater… a very big hater.
 When my husband and I were newlyweds, we used to eat at a local fish taco place once a week.
 I always ordered the Shrimp Burrito with NO CILANTRO.